projectcalico/calico/about/about-network-policy.md

 ### Benefits of using {{site.prodname}} for network policy

+#### Full Kubernetes network policy support
 Unlike some other network policy implementations, Calico implements the full set of Kubernetes network policy features.

+#### Richer network policy
-Calico network policies allow even richer traffic control if you need it, plus Calico GlobalNetworkPolicy allows you to create policy that applies across all namespaces.
+Calico network policies allow even richer traffic control than Kubernetes network policies if you need it.
+In addition, Calico GlobalNetworkPolicy allows you to create policy that applies across multiple namespaces.

+#### Mix Kubernetes and Calico network policy
 Kubernetes and Calico network policies can be mixed together seamlessly.
 One common and powerful use case for this is to split responsibilities between security / cluster ops teams and developer / service teams.
 For example, giving the security / cluster ops team RBAC permissions to define Calico policies, and giving developer / service teams RBAC